Create a dazzling DIY tote bag with glitter and fabric! Use Mod Podge, fabric, and embellishments to make a stylish and unique design. Easy and fun!

 Skills Required: Beginner.
-You don’t need prior crafting skills to make this project.
+You don’t need prior crafting skills.
 You’ll be adding glitter with Mod Podge and then cutting out a design, and ironing.

-If you open my pantry door, you might be concerned – I have enough canvas tote bags hanging on hooks to supply a small village.
+If you open my pantry door, you might be concerned – I have enough random totes hanging on hooks to supply a small village.
 I don’t know what it is . . .
-I just love always having a cute tote at my disposal!
+I just love always having bags at my disposal!

 A lot of them are blinged out, because I love decorating tote bags, especially with Mod Podge.